seven7ty/shorty/README.md

   "message": "Error message."
 }
 ```
+Aside from that, the API also requires authentication through the `X-Auth-Key` header.

 ## 🛣️ The routes
 Requests to URLs other than `/` are handled by the worker and fall under the following spec.